 You are more experienced now, your bank account is larger, and it is easier to think further ahead.

-Today there are over 16,000 mutual funds available across Canada.
-In order to assist our clients with creating quality portfolios, we use sophisticated database software to select only those mutual funds that meet each client's risk tolerance and portfolio performance objectives.
+Because there are thousands of mutual funds available across Canada in order to assist our clients with creating quality portfolios, we use software to research and select only those mutual funds that meet each client's risk tolerance and portfolio performance objectives.

 Before investing, there are number of key details that every investor should first understand about mutual funds.